Date(s) - 11/02/2023 - 17/02/2023

 Restrictions.
 This is open to CFAV’s and Cadets aged 16 years + from the ACF and CCF.

 Course Content.
-The Basic Ski Alpine (BSA) is a 5-day introduction to alpine skiing.
+The Basic Alpine Skiing (BAS) is a 5-day introduction to alpine skiing.
 The content includes clothing and equipment, winter hazards, ski safety and the FIS code, Central Theme: introductory activities, sliding, snowplough, snowplough turning, plough-paralleling and piste navigation.
 This is linked to the fundamentals of control of speed & line, adjustments for snow & terrain, steering; edge, pressure & rotation control, body management; posture, balance, movements & co-ordination, flow; smooth linked movements.
 The outcome for the course is for the candidate to demonstrate a competent level of alpine skiing skills as a member of a led group on alpine green/blue graded slopes within a marked pisted ski area.

 Notes.
 Candidates should be physically fit, free from injury and have a keen interest in adventurous activities.
 This course may be used towards a gold DofE residential project.
 Upon successful completion of this course candidates will be issued a CCAT course certificate and brassard badge (cadets only).